Jollytown in Greene County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 30, 2010, by Marion Ralph Taylor of Brook Park, Ohio.
-This page has been viewed 1,375 times since then and 9 times this year.
+It was originally submitted on December 30, 2010, by Marion Ralph Taylor of Brook Park, Ohio.
+This page has been viewed 1,525 times since then and 30 times this year.
 Photos: 1. submitted on December 30, 2010, by Marion Ralph Taylor of Brook Park, Ohio.
 2. submitted on December 31, 2010, by Marion Ralph Taylor of Brook Park, Ohio.
 3. submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 4. submitted on December 31, 2010, by Marion Ralph Taylor of Brook Park, Ohio.
 5. submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania. • J. J. Prats was the editor who published this page.

 Editor’s want-list for this marker.
 The Civil War Monument at Rices Landing in Morris Township (on its own page) • The Union War Monument in Waynesburg on University Campus grounds • Can you help?